starius/ScPrime/doc/api/index.html.md

 may be at risk of getting lost.

 **hosts** | int
 Hosts sets the number of hosts that will be used to form the allowance.
-Sia gains most of its resiliancy from having a large number of hosts.
+ScPrime gains most of its resiliancy from having a large number of hosts.
 More hosts will mean both more robustness and higher speeds when using the network, however will also result in more memory consumption and higher blockchain fees.
 It is